What is valvuloplasty?

 - Rupture of the valve, requiring open-heart surgery

-If you are pregnant or suspect that you may be pregnant, tell your healthcare provider due to risk of injury to the fetus from a valvuloplasty.
+If you are pregnant or think you could be, tell your healthcare provider due to risk of injury to the fetus from a valvuloplasty.
 Radiation exposure during pregnancy may lead to birth defects.
-If you are lactating, or breastfeeding, you should tell your health care provider.
+Also tell your provider if you are lactating, or breastfeeding.

 Some people may find lying still on the procedure table for the length of the procedure may cause some discomfort or pain.